twostraws/SwiftGD/README.md

 This will return the data representation of a red PNG image with 500x500px in size.

-Images are also created when performing a resize operation, which means your original image is untouched.
+Images are also created when performing a resize or crop operation, which means your original image is untouched.
 You have three options for resizing:

 - `resizedTo(width:height:)` lets you stretch an image to any dimensions.
 - `resizedTo(width:)` resizes an image to a specific width, and calculates the correct height to maintain the original aspect ratio.
 - `resizedTo(height:)` resizes an image to a specific height, and calculates the correct width to maintain the original aspect ratio.

 All three have an optional extra parameter, `applySmoothing`.
 When set to true (the default) the resize is performed using bilinear filter.
 When false, the resize is performed using nearest neighbor, and the result is likely to look jagged.

+To crop an image, call its `cropped(to:)` method, passing in the `Rectangle` that specifies the crop origin and size.

 ## Drawing shapes and colors